Looking for the Best Places to See Brown Bears?

 Brown bear habitat, population and distribution

-Around 8,000 brown bears are thought to remain in Western Europe and the Carpathians (Slovakia, Poland, Ukraine, Romania).
-They are also thought to be found in Palestine, Eastern Siberia and the Himalayan region, possibly the Atlas Mountains of northwest Africa, and Hokkaido (Japan).
+Around 8,000 resilient brown bears inhabit Western Europe and the Carpathians (Slovakia, Poland, Ukraine, Romania).
+They’re also spotted in Palestine, Eastern Siberia, the Himalayas, potentially the Atlas Mountains in northwest Africa, and even Hokkaido, Japan.

 Characteristics and Behaviour: